ispras/dedoc/dedoc/pipeline/TENSORRT_INT8.md

 CPU stages `render`/`deskew`).
 Each worker replicates the models on the GPU (~+2 GB RSS), so `gpu_workers` is left at default 1 for portability — set it to 2 on a GPU with headroom.

+**Win — faster page rendering (`_render` via pypdfium2 + erode).** `render` was the biggest CPU stage. `pdf2image` shells out to `pdftoppm`, which spawns a subprocess **and re-parses the whole PDF per page** (~300 ms/page of pure overhead on top of the ~165 ms rasterization).
+Switching to **pypdfium2** (Apache-2.0, PDFium) rendering in-process with a per-worker cached `PdfDocument` removes that overhead — **−18 % full-pipeline wall (127 → 104 s, within-session, measured cleanly since cross-session numbers drift ±10 %)**.
+PDFium is not thread-safe, so `render` runs in the isolated worker processes (`exec_mode=THREAD`), and the document is loaded from bytes (a path makes PDFium hold a Windows file lock that fights the temp-file cleanup).
+PDFium's glyph anti-aliasing renders text ~1 px thinner than Poppler, which alone costs ~3.8 % word-bag F1 on short-text pages; a **2×2 `cv2.erode`** thickens the glyphs back to Poppler weight and recovers it exactly (verified on gen_texts: short 0.898 → 0.936 = pdftoppm; long unaffected) at ~1 ms/page.
+Falls back to `pdf2image` if pypdfium2 is missing or rejects a PDF; `DEDOC_RENDER=pdftoppm` forces the old path. *(Aside: a bigger in-flight window and a dedicated render pool were both measured and gave nothing / oversubscribed the 8 cores — the pipeline is CPU-core-bound, so reordering doesn't add capacity.)*

 **Not worth it (measured, reverted):**
 - *Table-presence layout gate* — skips the 650 ms/page OpenCV table detector on tableless pages (cuts it 42%→2% of CPU time), but the layout NN is a GPU stage and its extra CPU→GPU→CPU→GPU round-trip cost +29 s even with the GPU idle.